-Dogs are no stranger to the plight of hiccups, and they usually struggle with them for the same reasons as humans.
+Dogs are susceptible to hiccups just like humans are, and dogs usually struggle with them for the same reasons as humans.
 Curing dog hiccups should take a different tack, though.
 Forget all the old wives tales that you have heard over the years – very few of these supposed foolproof cures would be effective on Fido!

 This guide will cover everything that you need to know about dog hiccups – what they are, how they occur, whether or not you should be concerned and how to put a stop to them.